lr001001/clonetest/README.md

 # clonetest
-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simple 123.